Frequently Asked Questions

 I am interested in taking a French or Italian language course, but I do not know which level is appropriate for me.
 What should I do?

-I placed into French 0003 (Intermediate French I) on the placement test in French, but I am worried that the course might be difficult, so I am thinking of going back to French 0001 just to solidify my knowledge of French.
+I placed into French 0103 (Intermediate French I), but I am worried that the course might be difficult, so I am thinking of going back to French 0101 just to solidify my knowledge of French.
 Is this a good idea?

 No. While some students choose to do this every year, we do not recommend this for a number of reasons.